Showing posts with label Shoot 'em ups - Horizontal. Show all posts

 The fate of mankind...

-Our quest begins with the Space Shuttle conveniently dropping us off right before a barrage of Soviet missiles appears.
-The game is split into two separate modes depending on your performance, offensive and defensive.
-The first is not unlike other horizontally scrolling shooters attacking everything that swarms onto the screen.
+Our quest begins with the Space Shuttle dropping us off before a barrage of Soviet missiles appears.
+The game is split into two separate modes, depending on your performance: offensive and defensive.
+The first is not unlike other horizontally scrolling shooters, attacking everything that swarms onto the screen.
 The second is like a 3D Missile Command and a final chance to save everyone from the previously missed missiles.

 You'll soon discover that SDI isn't a complex game at all.
-This is a frenzied shooter with us engaged in battling squadrons of enemy artillery.
+It's a frenzied shooter battling squadrons of enemy artillery.
 So shoot everything as quickly as you can physically move the mouse.
-Of course, each stage gets more aggressive, right up until the point my hand-to-eye reactions simply cannot cope anymore (see the video!).
+Each stage gets more aggressive, right up until the point my hand-to-eye reactions simply cannot cope anymore (see the video!).

-No need to fret, you're not alone as allies will periodically send power-ups.
-However, during the heat of battle, these look similar to everything else!
+No need to fret, you're not alone, as allies will periodically send power-ups.
+Sadly, during the heat of battle, these look similar to everything else!
 Especially when you're in a mindset of blasting everything as quickly as possible.
-So that means they're immediately destroyed - far too soon to collect their cargo that you watch floating away.
+This means they’re destroyed far too quickly to collect their cargo as you watch it drift away.
 Sigh...

-A damage meter is shown at the bottom of the screen which is an indication of the state of your performance.
-Survive, and the Space Shuttle reappears to whisk you off to safety where that performance is rated on a scale.
+The damage meter at the bottom of the screen shows your performance’s current state.
+Survive, and the Space Shuttle reappears to whisk you off to safety, where that performance is rated on a scale.
 Anything less than perfect and you're sent through to a defensive stage to help defend from the attack.
-However, a perfect score gets you lots of extra points with a blue dancing duck.
-(I know what you're thinking and I agree - this makes it all worthwhile!!)
+A perfect score gets you lots of extra points with a blue dancing duck.
+(And that makes it all worthwhile!!)

 The blood-red moon looks awesome.
 Don't admire, concentrate on the killing!